W3C verifiable credentials are available : https://www.w3.org/TR/vc-data-model/

 In the case of Blockcerts, number 2 would include decentralized hash verification.
 For other verifiers like Sovrin, it would include a zero knowledge proof.

-In short, there likely won’t ever be a simple universal verifier for all credential types/formats.
-However, all standard-compliant credentials should be portable between “wallets” and verifiable according to a core set of checks.
+In short, there likely won’t be a simple universal verifier for all credential types/formats in the near term.
+However, all standard-compliant credentials should be verifiable according to a W3C core set of checks.